HuihanYang-Arya/DDA4210_Group_project/README.md

 ## Trainning

 * For preprocessing and requirement of packages, you may need to refer to 🤗[huggingface/diffusers](https://github.com/huggingface/diffusers).
+For any problem occur in this repo, please first check the version of huggingface, diffusers, torch and CUDA version.
+Note that the diffusers version updates frequently.

 ```
 git clone https://github.com/foxintohumanbeing/DDA4210_Group_project.git